 As mentioned above, we can move from one model to the other by rotating the pairs of quarks, thanks to the $SU(2)$ global symmetry.
 It is useful for later purposes to change basis for the quarks as

 so that the superpotentials in the two models become

 and we can redefine the field $Q_- \to - Q_-$ in $W_A$ so that the two interactions match.
 We add further flavors to this construction, in order to turn on additional interactions.
-In Fig. \ref{fig:SQCDPattern2}, add e.g. $SU(F_3) \times SU(G_3)$, bifundamental matter fields $p$, $\widetilde{p}$, bifundamental singlets $l$, $r$ landing us onto the model in Fig. \ref{fig:SQCDPattern1Large}.
-The same model can be constructed starting from the quiver in Fig. \ref{fig:SQCDPattern0}, adding more flavors and fields and suitably identifying ranks and quarks.
-Note that the ranks of the flavor groups must be chosen such that $2F_1 + F_3 = 2 G_1 + G_3$ for the theory to be free of gauge anomalies and $2F_1 + F_3 = 2 N$ in order to put the model inside the conformal window.
-Another interaction can be turned in both model $A$ and $B$, namely where $\lambda$ is the coupling.\footnote{In principle, there may be two different couplings, $\lambda_1$ and $\lambda_2$, and the argument still holds.
+In Fig. \ref{fig:SQCDPattern2}, add e.g. $SU(F_3)^2 \times SU(G_3)^2$, bifundamental matter fields $p$, $\widetilde{p}$, bifundamental singlets $l$, $r$, $f_1$, $f_2$, $\widetilde{f}_1$, $\widetilde{f}_2$ landing us onto the model in Fig. \ref{fig:SQCDPattern1Large}.
+Note that the ranks of the flavor groups must be chosen such that $2F_1 + F_3 = 2 G_1 + G_3$ for the theory to be free of gauge anomalies.
+Another interaction can be turned in both model $A$ and $B$, namely where $\lambda$ is the coupling.\footnote{In principle, there may be two different couplings, $\lambda_{(3)}$ for cubic terms and $\lambda_{(4)}$ for quartic, and the argument still holds.